 \subsection{Backend Specification}

-In the example below, there are three distinct inputs: a NumPy array, a PyTorch tensor, and a JAX array.
-By specifying the appropriate backend, we can configure \texttt{Pychop} to use 5 exponent bits and 10 significand bits with round to nearest mode to process these inputs accordingly.
-For instance, selecting the ``torch'' backend allows \texttt{Pychop} to handle \texttt{X\_th}, the PyTorch tensor.
-Additionally, GPU deployment can be enabled by transferring the PyTorch tensor or JAX array to a GPU device, such as with {``\texttt{X\_th.to('cuda')}''}.
+{In the example below, there are three distinct inputs: a NumPy array, a PyTorch tensor, a JAX array.
+By specifying backend, we can configure \texttt{pychop} to use 5 exponent bits and 10 significand bits with round-to-nearest mode to process these inputs accordingly.
+For instance, selecting the ``torch'' backend allows \texttt{pychop} to handle \texttt{X\_th}, the PyTorch tensor.
+GPU deployment can be enabled by transferring the PyTorch, or JAX to a GPU device, such as with ``\texttt{X\_th.to('cuda')}'' when CUDA is available.}